andrewt319/leagueoflegendsEDA/README.md

 | ESPORTSTMNT01_2690210 | complete           | unknown | False      |       1 |        5 |         6 |

-Since my analysis had mostly to do with games that Veigar appeared in, I filtered out a new dataframe accordingly.
+Since my analysis had mostly to do with games that Veigar appeared in, I filtered out a new dataframe including only rows that Veigar was chosen as the champion.
 The first few rows of this dataset with a few chosen columns can also be seen here:

 | gameid                | datacompleteness   | url     | playoffs   |   kills |   deaths |   assists |
 |:----------------------|:-------------------|:--------|:-----------|--------:|---------:|----------:|